What’s in a year?

 It will likely take some time for consumers to gauge how much of corporate giving and messaging are performative and to what extent those efforts amount to a true desire to support and uplift underrepresented groups.

 But, suffice it to say, a pandemic legacy is undoubtedly an uptick in corporate social responsibility and accountability.
-Retailers will be expected to continue to revise corporate policies related how they treat working parents and minorities and will need to push outward-facing messages that show where they stand on key issues as already seen in the bevy of Black History Month projects from companies that were previously silent on social issues.
+Retailers will be expected to continue to revise corporate policies related to how they treat working parents and minorities and will need to push outward-facing messages that show where they stand on key issues as already seen in the bevy of Black History Month projects from companies that were previously silent on social issues.
 (Forever 21 and Neiman Marcus are among the retailers this year to launch their first ever large-scale BHM campaigns.)